azizulever/tankibhai_android/README.md

 # TankiBhai

-It calculate the Mileage and Fuel per liter price for Cars and Bikes.
+It calculates the Mileage and Fuel per liter price for Cars and Bikes.

 ## Getting Started